 - 6.1 Introduction

 - 6.2 Objectives

 - 6.3 Influence of Calvinism

-- 6.4 Pilgrim's Progress as Protestant Study
+- 6.4 The Pilgrim's Progress as a Protestant Study

-- 6.5 Conclusion
+- 6.5 Multiple Choice Questions (MCQs)

+- 6.6 Let Us Sum Up

+- 6.7 Answer Key (MCQs)

-- 6.6 Examination Oriented Questions
+- 6.8 Examination Oriented Questions

-- Suggested Reading 6.7
+- 6.9 Suggested Reading

 As the popular religious writing developed during the Middle Ages, it incorporated a wide range of thought and emotion.
 Soon the oral and written discourse of theology involved in it the entire human experience.
 Even the religious and political ordinances during the period of the Commonwealth (1642-1660), could not banish traditional ideas from the minds of the English people.
 When John Bunyan came to publish The Pilgrim's Progress in 1678, he was still unconsciously in touch with the ideas of medieval Catholicism acknowledged by Geoffrey Chaucer and William Langland.
-In fact, Bunyan even imbibed the tenets of the Anglican Church accepted and taught by George Herbert.
+In fact, Bunyan even imbibed the tenets of the

+Anglican Church accepted and taught by George Herbert.
 The successful religious fiction is, however, dominated by conventions which are not entirely theological.
 The novelist, even of the religious hue, always has practical considerations which can't be ignored.
 As an author he is obliged, before embarking upon anything which he visualizes as popular literature, to recognise the nature and sophistication of his audience.
 It becomes imperative for him to make use of the tone and accent of current speech, as also to reduce the philosophical circumference of his work.
 Chaucer, Langland, Herbert, Johnson, and Shakespeare all share with Bunyan this linguistic trait.
 They may at times employ concentrated imagery but they are equally skilful in the direct colloquial expression of truth.
 Bunyan, for sure, shows these qualities in his work.
 Even though he employs an allegorical method of great integrity, his language is pre-eminently suitable for narrating legends, fables, and romances, besides teaching the faith of Christianity.
 The Pilgrim's Progress, with its spiritual subtlety and its popularity of idiom, is at once excellent Puritan propaganda and pleasing adventure fiction.
 It offers much simultaneously to literary criticism as well as childhood wonderment.